 As children recognise letters and learn sounds, a reading programme is introduced to complement their development.
 The GINN Reading programme uses a systematic and progressive approach to reading with a set of high frequency words at each level.
 At this stage, levels one and two are introduced together with a workbook and children are encouraged to complete six core books and twelve supplementary books in each level.
 The programme incorporates group discussion and basic comprehension skills.
 Children are upgraded based on their ability and interest to read.

 As children develop, they become more inquisitive and interested in the world that they live in.
 To constantly stimulate and challenge them, a science programme is introduced at this stage.
 Folens Science aims to help children understand, appreciate and respect a scientific approach to understanding the world, to recognise how science affects their lives and to encourage them to apply scientific ideas for themselves.
 At this level, stage one, with its many investigative and explorative units, is introduced.
 These activities replace the sensory activities that are conducted in the younger age group.
 There are no workbooks or worksheets accompanying this programme.
+It is a fun filled explorative programme to get children curious and excited to learn.

 Children may have a full-time Mandarin teacher at this stage.
 They practice their conversational Mandarin throughout the day and have 30 minutes of formal Mandarin lessons each day in the afternoon.
 The main objective at this stage is to prepare them for formal learning and equip them with the basic skills required in preparation for their graduation to a local primary school or international school.